 The doctor will give you a pelvic exam and look for any source of the bleeding, like vaginal tears or lesions, signs of pelvic organ prolapse, cervical polyps, or inflammation.
 If you have polyps, they might be able to remove them in the office and send them to a lab for testing.
 Or you might need a later appointment to have them surgically removed.
 You could also get a:

 - Cervix exam with a tool called a speculum

 - Transvaginal ultrasound

 - Test for a sexually transmitted disease or sexually transmitted infection

-During a Pap test, the doctor can swab your cervix to test for sexually transmitted infections like chlamydia and gonorrhea, which can cause bleeding after sex and are treated with antibiotics.
-The Pap test also detects any sign of abnormal, precancerous growths or cancer cells.
+During a Pap test, the doctor can swab your cervix to test for any sign of abnormal, precancerous growths or cancer cells.
+But they will also use the test to check for any sexually transmitted infections like chlamydia and gonorrhea, which can cause bleeding after sex and are treated with antibiotics.

 If the Pap test reveals any problems with your cervix at the time of your exam, you’ll probably get a colposcopy.
 It starts out like a Pap test but takes a bit longer.
 The doctor will use a special magnifying device called a colposcope to get a closer look at the cervix.
 If they see anything suspicious, they can take a small sample of tissue for testing.

 If bleeding after sex is an ongoing thing, the doctor may recommend a colposcopy even if your Pap test results are normal, to get a better look at your cervix.